christiannwamba/jumpstart-react-workshop/README.md

     **What’s going on?**

-      1. At line 2, we have list of possible new users.
+      1. We have list of possible new users.
-      2. We create a random number at line 3 by
+      2. We create a random number by
         1. Generating a random number between 0 and 1
         2. Multiplying it with the length of the array to create a boundary between 0 and the length of the array (4)
         3. Then we floor the number
-      3. At line 4, we use this random number to get a random user from the array
+      3. We use this random number to get a random user from the array
       4. Finally we set the new state of the `users` array by adding the new user to it.

     DEMO: https://jsbin.com/waferog/2/edit?html,js,output